braddoeswebdev/summer-workshops/source/ruby/09-classes.html.md

 3
 ~~~~

-When an object is created, its initialize method (if it has one defined) is always called.
+When an object is created, its `initialize` method (if it has one defined) is always called.

 Our dice are just about perfect.
-The only thing that might be missing is a way to set which side of a die is showing... why don't you write a cheat method which does just that!
+The only thing that might be missing is a way to set which side of a die is showing... why don't you write a `cheat` method which does just that!
 Come back when you're done (and when you tested that it worked, of course).
-Make sure that someone can't set the die to have a  7 showing!
+Make sure that someone can't set the die to have a  `7` showing!

 <div class="panel panel-primary">
 <div class="panel-heading">Before you continue, show this to one of the adult-y people</div>
   <div class="panel-body" markdown="1">

-Create a person class that keeps track of a name and a birthday.
-Give it name and age methods that just return their name & age (in seconds).
-Then write a program that makes 2 people & tells you which one is older & by how much.
+Flesh out your Die class.
+First, add a `cheat` method.
+Then change some things around so that we can make dice with any number of sides that we want.
+Make your `initialize` method take an argument for the number of sides it has, and then change the `roll` and `cheat` methods to match.

 </div>
 </div>